AshV/AshV.github.IO/Git-CLI-Reference-Absolute-Beginners/ReadMe.md

 8. git push
 9. git pull

-You can start using git with command line with them,
+You can start using git with command line with them.
+Further commands will be covered in upcoming articles.
+You can explore commits made in this article at [https://github.com/AshV/Git-Demonstration/commits/master](https://github.com/AshV/Git-Demonstration/commits/master)

+Thanks for reading!